elunna/hackem/hackem_changelog.md

 Version 1.1 (unreleased)

+2023-01-01: Increased chance of boomerangs from z.
+They can also generate blessed, cursed, or with enchantments.
 2023-01-01: Spellbook of Raise zombies should not generate randomly.
 2023-01-01: Tourist can get expert in boomerang skill.
 2023-01-01: Reduced weight of sling bullet to 1.